(written before The Open University began its extensive voluntary severance programme in 2018, but with a few relevant additions in italics…)

 Reading this through brought back to me very clearly the darkness of that period in my life.
 Because I’m not someone who gives up, I became one of the two department reps talking to the unions and the management, which meant yet more grim meetings as we challenged the rationale given by the management.
 I think I knew all along that nothing would change their decision.
 The platitudes from HR were much the same as in a more recent round of redundancies at Reading, on the lines of ‘I realise that this is an unsettling time for many of you’, wording which doesn’t convince when it comes from a secure and well-paid head of HR.

 What can I say from my experience to those who are going through all this?
 Having fought, I would say ‘Don’t bother’.
 It doesn’t have any effect other than to make you feel you tried.
 Maybe that’s what you want, but there are better ways of spending your time.
-I would also say ‘Start looking for other jobs now’ because, even if you are not made redundant, you may well feel that your job no longer feels worth having.
+I would also say ‘Start looking for other jobs now’ because, even if you are not made redundant, you may well feel that your job no longer feels worth havling.
 If you are in a position to do so, I’d say ‘Take the money and run’.
-By all means hang on a bit and haggle, because there will come a point when the university is so desperate to avoid redundancies that it will increase the financial offer.
+By all means hang on a bit and haggle, because there will come a point when most universities are so desperate to avoid the negative publicity of redundancies that they will increase the financial offer.
+However, if they’ve made it public that they are using redundancies to restructure, there may be less chance of such an increase.
 And finally I’d say ‘It’s just a job’.
 It isn’t your whole identity, no matter how much the often-toxic world of higher education tries to insist that it is!